atharva-p/guides/Machine learning.md

 ## Association analysis.

 Finding relationships or associations between data is known as association analysis.
 For example, if many people buy item A and item B together in a store, is there an association between the two items?

+# Reinforcement learning

+ML model uses it's environment to learn by using rewards or punishments to judge and improve it's performance.

+key components are:
+agent - the learner or decision maker within an environment environment - external system with which the agent interacts reward - a scalar value provided by the environment through which the learner judges it's performance.

+Example - self driving cars
 # [Bias and Variance](https://youtu.be/EuBBz3bI-aA)

 ## Bias